-This deliverable describes the progress with Tasks 6.1 and 6.3 of FOSTER RAIL, Deliverable 6.3 deals with Task 6.2 Evaluation of past rail projects.
+This deliverable presents the overall results achieved within Tasks 6.1 and 6.3 of FOSTER RAIL, and Deliverable 6.5 deals with Task 6.2 Evaluation of past rail projects.

-> Task 6.1 Monitoring of On-going relevant Projects
+> Task 6.1 Monitoring of Ongoing Relevant Projects

-Uses published materials and selects 4 important projects per year that it believes will make a contribution to the railway sector.
-The list of selected projects was determined at the EWG kick off meeting, the projects selected were: D-RAIL, MARATHON, REFRESCO and MERLIN.
-In addition, other relevant projects have been considered during the second year for monitoring, alongside the initial ones (e.g., SPECTRUM).
+Uses published materials and selects important projects per year that it believes will make a contribution to the railway sector.
+An initial list of selected projects was determined at the EWG kick off meeting, the projects selected were: D-RAIL, MARATHON, REFRESCO and MERLIN.
+In addition, other relevant projects have been considered during the next two years for monitoring, alongside the initial ones (e.g., SPECTRUM, SPARTACUS).